Artificial IntelligenceImaging devicesMachine Learning

 Understanding the operation of digital cameras requires familiarization with certain technical concepts.
 ‘Rolling shutter‘ and ‘Global shutter’ are two of these.
 The rolling shutter method, which captures images line by line, often introduces distortions if the objects move rapidly during the capture.
 The global shutter method captures the entire scene simultaneously, avoiding such distortions.

 Another technique widely used in digital vision systems to improve image quality is High Dynamic Range (HDR) imaging.
 This method involves capturing and combining several images taken at different exposure levels to create a single photo with an enhanced range of colors and brightness levels.
-While HDR can produce stunningly detailed and vibrant images in static scenes, it can introduce its own challenges when the subject moves.
+While HDR can produce stunningly detailed and vibrant images in static scenes, it can introduce its challenges when the subject moves.

 Creating an HDR image involves taking multiple shots in quick succession.
 The resulting HDR image can contain artifacts when subjects move during this process.
-These inconsistencies occur because different parts of the image are essentially captured at slightly different times.
+These inconsistencies occur because different parts of the image are captured at slightly different times.
 For

 static scenes are not a problem, but these artifacts can introduce additional distortions and inaccuracies for dynamic scenes.